This is an official version.

 Search and seizure with warrant

-(1) Where a person appointed by the minister under section 11.1 believes on reasonable grounds that a person is contravening or has contravened this Act, the person may, with a warrant issued under subsection (2), enter those premises and seize anything that may provide evidence of the contravention.
+(1) Where a person appointed by the registrar under section 11.1 believes on reasonable grounds that a person is contravening or has contravened this Act, the person may, with a warrant issued under subsection (2), enter those premises and seize anything that may provide evidence of the contravention.

 (2) A judge of the Provincial Court or the Trial Division who is satisfied on oath or affirmation that there are reasonable grounds for believing that a contravention of this Act has occurred, or is occurring, may issue a warrant authorizing the person named in the warrant to enter the private or public premises, including a dwelling house, and to